Good to Great Schools Australia Logo

 How one school transformed its maths and reading results

-One third of Australian school students can’t read properly – a statistic experts are increasingly blaming on outdated teaching methods.
-An increasing number of schools are changing their teaching styles and a public school in Sydney’s outer west is leading the way.
+One-third of Australian school students can’t read properly – statistic experts are increasingly blaming outdated teaching methods.
+An increasing number of schools are changing their teaching styles, and a public school in Sydney’s outer west is leading the way.

 The Educator